RayReynolds/jenkins-docker/README.md

 If required, the **Build History** of the various jobs can also be imported.
 ##	Multiple Jenkins Docker environments
-It is good practice to make changes (e.g. create new jobs, upgrade Jenkins master, add plugins, etc.) in a test environment before rolling into production.
+It is good practice to make changes (e.g. modify/create jobs, upgrade Jenkins master version, add plugins, etc.) in a test environment before rolling into production.

 A test environment using a different port can be set up by creating a test master image based on the production:
 ```